LSSTDESC/desc-python/conda/doc/howtoAtNERSC.md

 * Run `bash ./install-desc.sh <path to installation> <name of yaml file>`

 To set up a new desc-python:
-`bash ./install-desc.sh $CSCRATCH/test-install desc-python-env.yml NERSC`
+`bash ./install-desc-python.sh $CSCRATCH/test-install`

-If reinstalling an existing desc-python
+If reinstalling desc-python using an input yaml file `bash ./install-desc-python.sh $CSCRATCH/test-install desc-python-env-nersc-install-nobuildinfo.yml`
-`bash ./install-desc.sh $CSCRATCH/test-install desc-python-env-nersc-install-nobuildinfo.yml NERSC`

 To export a full list of versions without build info:
 `conda env export --no-builds > desc-python-env-nersc-install-nobuildinfo.yml`